-- Any monetary element associated with the alternative housing option shall be completely distinct from and in addition to any required RAD, URA or Section 104(d) relocation payments and benefits for which the resident is eligible ("Required Relocation Payments"). - No funds administered by HUD may be used to pay for any monetary element associated with the alternative housing option other than Required Relocation Payments. - Any monetary element associated with the alternative housing option other than Required Relocation Payments must be the same amount offered to all similarly situated households.94 - Any alternative housing option package must comply fully with the disclosure and agreement provisions of this Notice. - D) Disclosure and Agreement to Alternative Housing Options
+- Any monetary element associated with the alternative housing option shall be completely distinct from and in addition to any required RAD, URA or Section 104(d) relocation payments and benefits for which the resident is eligible ("Required Relocation Payments"). - No funds administered by HUD may be used to pay for any monetary element associated with the alternative housing option other than Required Relocation Payments. - Any monetary element associated with the alternative housing option other than Required Relocation Payments must be the same amount offered to all similarly situated households.94 - Any alternative housing option package must comply fully with the disclosure and agreement provisions of this Notice.

+D) Disclosure and Agreement to Alternative Housing Options

-In providing an offer of alternative housing options to a resident, the PHA or Project Owner must inform the resident in writing of: a) his or her right to return; 95 b) his or her right to comment on and/or object to plans which would preclude the resident from returning to the Covered Project; c) the requirement that if the resident objects to such plans, the PHA or Project Owner must alter the project plans to accommodate the resident in the Covered Project; and d) a description of both the housing option(s) and benefits associated with the right of return and the alternative housing options and benefits being offered.
-In the description of the available housing options and benefits, the PHA or Project Owner shall include a description of any temporary housing options associated exercising the right of return and a description of any permanent alternative housing options as well as a reasonable estimate of the financial implications of all temporary and permanent options on the resident long-term.
+In providing an offer of alternative housing options to a resident, the PHA or Project Owner must inform the resident in writing of: a) his or her right to return;95 b) his or her right to comment on and/or object to plans which would preclude the resident from returning to the Covered Project; c) the requirement that if the resident objects to such plans, the PHA or Project Owner must alter the project plans to accommodate the resident in the Covered Project; and d) a description of both the housing option(s) and benefits associated with the right of return and the alternative housing options and benefits being offered.
+In the description of the available housing options and benefits, the PHA or Project Owner shall include a description of any temporary housing options as well as a reasonable estimate of the financial implications of all temporary and permanent options on the resident long-term.